foxford/event/docs/src/api/room/update.md

 The room must not be closed.
 Opened and not yet opened rooms are fine.

-Opening time must not be in the past.

 Opening time can't be changed if the room is already opened.

 ## Authorization